the-ahuja-lab/SynGlue/README.md

 # SynGlue: A Generative AI Toolkit for PROTAC Design

 **SynGlue** is a powerful Python package built to accelerate the discovery and design of complex PROTACs (Proteolysis Targeting Chimeras) using generative AI.
-Tailored for researchers and developers in polypharmacology and drug discovery, SynGlue offers an end-to-end suite of tools for generating PROTACs and prioritising as well
+Tailored for researchers and developers in polypharmacology and drug discovery, SynGlue offers an end-to-end suite of tools for generating PROTACs and prioritising .

 <br>
 <div align="center">